manuGil/GitCoDev/gitcodev/resources.md

 This section contains a list of resources that can be used by the intructor.
 The resources are divided into two categories:
 * **Teaching resources**: These are resources that can be used by the instructor to deliver the course.
 They include slides, tools, and other materials that can be used to support the teaching of the course.
-* **Prepartion resources**: These are resources that can be used by the instructor to adquired the knowledge and sills required to teach the topics in the course.
+* **Prepartion resources**: These are resources that can be used by the instructor to adquired the knowledge and skills required to teach the topics in the course.

 ## Teaching Resources